bradymholt/postgraphile-playground/server/db/migrations/README.md

-By default, any new objects created will not be accessible to APP_USER.
+By default, any new objects created will not be accessible to POSTGRES_KNOWN_USER.

 To grant access to `table_name`: